kawaharas/VisAssets/README.md

 ## How to use?

- The First step is to import unitypackage into your Unity project.
+ The First step is to import VisAssets and [RuntimeFileBrowser](https://github.com/yasirkula/UnitySimpleFileBrowser) into your Unity project.
  Then, you can find the sample modules in Assets/VisAssets/Prefabs.
  From there, drag and drop the modules you need into the hierarchy window.